Laristoteles/MusicPhoneTask/README.md

 MusicPhone
 ==========

-a concept app to find your favorite artists around you
+a concept app to find your favorite artists around you!